datagrok-ai/public/help/compute/compute.md

 ## Integration

-Datagrok was designed with the design goal to be as extensible and easy to integrate with as possible, so out-of-the box we get many platform integration capabilities such as authentication, data access, and many others.
+Datagrok was designed with the design goal to be as extensible and easy to integrate with as possible, so out-of-the-box, we get many platform integration capabilities such as authentication, data access, and many others.
 In addition to that, there are some capabilities specific to models: [REST API](#rest-api) and [embedding as iframe](#embedding-as-iframe).

 ### REST API

-Once registered, each function gets assigned a REST API endpoint that allows external code to execute it by passing the input parameters, along with the authentication token.
+Once registered, each function gets assigned a REST API endpoint that allows external code to execute it by passing the input parameters along with the authentication token.
 This allows instantaneous deployment of scientific methods for external consumption.
-To find our how to use it, click on the function and expand the `REST` pane on the context panel on the right.
+To learn how to use it, click on the function and expand the `REST` pane on the context panel on the right.
 Both JavaScript and Curl samples are provided.

 ![rest-api](rest-api.png)